NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Feral Scramble.md

 * * *

 Sinking your claws in, you propel yourself at shocking speed.
 You Climb up to your land Speed and make a claw Strike at any point during that movement.
-After you finish the movement, attempt an Athletics check against the surface's Climb DC.
+After you finish the movement, attempt an Athletics check check against the surface's Climb DC.

+* * *

 **Success** You maintain your position.